gladcolor/tweet_download/README.md

     Access Token: copy_your_key_here
     Access Token Secret: copy_your_key_here
     ```
-   - Pandas
+   - Packages: tqdm, requests, pandas, vaderSentiment, emoji

 * Using `download_tweet_APIv2.py` to download tweets.

      Edit the parameters in the fucntion of `execute_download`, such as `saved_path`, `query`, `start_time`, `end_time`, and `chunk_size`.

      To build a query, you need to read [Building a query](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query) or [How to write search queries](https://github.com/twitterdev/getting-started-with-the-twitter-api-v2-for-academic-research/blob/main/modules/5-how-to-write-search-queries.md).
 Here is a example:
- `vaccin OR vaccination OR vaccine OR vaccinate place_country:AU`: tweets in Australia contain words `vaccin`, `vaccination`, or `vaccinate`.
+ `vaccin OR vaccination OR vaccine OR vaccinate place_country:AU`.
+It means to collect tweets posted in Australia contain words `vaccin`, `vaccination`, or `vaccinate`.

  # Rate limit
-   300 request per 15 minutes; 500 tweets per requets (or 100 tweet with `context_annotation`).
+   According to [official documentation](https://developer.twitter.com/en/docs/twitter-api/rate-limits), 300 requests are allowed per 15 minutes; 500 tweets per requets (or 100 tweet with `context_annotation`).
 So the highest speed is 600,000 tweets per hour.
-However, due to heavy converting computations, the current speed is about 200 request per 15 minutes, which is 400,000 tweets per hour.
-In my obersvation, the speed is 200,000 tweets per hour only.
+However, due to heavy converting computations, the current speed is about 100 request per 15 minutes, which is 200,000 tweets per hour.

-   Upated: after adding a sub-process to merge the returned tweets, the download speed now is about 500,000 tweet/hour.
+   Upated: after adding sub-processes to merge responses and to convert the tweet chunks, the downloading speed now is about 500,000 tweet/hour.

  # Other solutions

    If you do not like this repository, [twarc](https://github.com/DocNow/twarc) is highly recommanded.
+The purpose my repository is to collect all data from API, which twarc does not, at least its plug-in [twarc-csv](https://github.com/DocNow/twarc-csv).

  # To do